padogrid/bundle-hazelcast-5-playground-python/README.md

 cat etc/playground.yaml
 ```

-:pencil2: If Playground fails to start, then it is likely that `etc/playground.yaml` file is not valid.
+:pencil2: If Playground fails to start, then it is likely that the `etc/playground.yaml` file is not valid.
 You may need to correct the problems or just remove/rename the file and restart Playground.

 Output of `playground.yaml`: